safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ### Conclusion

-In this quickstart, you learned how to createand deploy a Safe and propose and execute a transaction for the Safe.
+In this quickstart, you learned how to create and deploy a Safe and to propose and then execute a transaction for the Safe.